-INCOME TAX
+6. INCOME TAX

-(a) Taxation in the income statement represents:
+(a) Taxation in the consolidated income statement represents:

-Taxanon in the moone statement represents.
-2008 HK\$'000 2007 HK\$'000
+2009 HK\$'000 2008 HK\$'000

 Deferred tax

-Reversal of temporary differences 45
+Reversal of temporary differences (note 18(b)) 45

-- (i) Pursuant to the rules and regulations of Bermuda and the BVI, the Group is not subject to any income tax in Bermuda and the BVI. - (ii) No provision for Hong Kong Profits Tax has been made as the Group sustained tax losses or did not have assessable profits subject to Hong Kong Profits Tax during the years ended 31 May 2008 and 2007. - (iii) No provision for PRC Enterprise Income Tax has been made as the Company's subsidiary established in the PRC, namely Guangzhou Jets Recycled Products Co., Ltd. did not have any assessable profits during the years ended 31 May 2008 and 2007. - (iv) No provision for Macau Complementary Tax has been made as the Company's subsidiary established in Macau Special Administrative Region ("Macau") of the PRC, namely CML Engineering and Management Services (Macau) Limited, has agreed tax losses brought forward in excess of the estimated assessable profit for tax purposes in the year.
-No provision for taxation has been made for last year as the subsidiary had an estimated loss for tax purposes.
+- (i) Pursuant to the rules and regulations of Bermuda and the BVI, the Group is not subject to any income tax in Bermuda and the BVI. - (ii) No provision for Hong Kong Profits Tax has been made as the companies in the Group either sustained tax losses or did not have assessable profits subject to Hong Kong Profits Tax during the years ended 31 May 2009 and 2008. - (iii) No provision for PRC Enterprise Income Tax has been made as the Company's subsidiary established in the PRC, namely Guangzhou Jets Recycled Products Co., Ltd. did not have any assessable profits during the years ended 31 May 2009 and 2008. - (iv) No provision for Macau Complementary Tax has been made as the Company's subsidiary established in Macau Special Administrative Region ("Macau") of the PRC, namely CML Engineering and Management Services (Macau) Limited, has agreed tax losses brought forward in excess of the estimated assessable profit for tax purposes in the years ended 31 May 2009 and 2008.